 Sands is a Grade 8 - 12 secondary school.
-Currently we are operating on a semester schedule due to Covid-19.
+Currently we are operating on a semester schedule with some linear courses.

 STUDENT ACTIVITIES & OPPORTUNITIES

 Students are encouraged to get involved in the extra-curricular activities offered at Sands: Athletics, clubs, intramurals, the performing arts, numerous leadership opportunities, Student Council and Graduation Council.
 Examples of activities available to the students at Sands include the following: